RROnowic/AnalysisDashboard/README.md

 # 🏗️ Trial Day Challenge: Infrastructure Dashboard Refactoring

-Welcome to our team!
 We are excited to see your approach to modern frontend architecture and your ability to transform prototypes into production-ready code.

 ---